Priyadarshan: 2018–present

 In early 2018, Priyadarshan began pre-production on Marakkar: Arabikadalinte Simham, a Malayalam-language historical period film set in the 16th century.
 The film, starring Mohanlal, is based on the battle exploits of Kunjali Marakkar IV—the naval chieftain of the Zamorin of Calicut who organized the first naval defense of the Indian coast by safeguarding Calicut from Portuguese invasion for almost a century.
 The film was released on December 2, 2021, and while it received mixed reviews, it failed at the box office due to its high production costs.

 Before the release of Marakkar, Priyadarshan directed a spiritual sequel to his 2003 Hindi film Hungama, titled Hungama 2.
 Released directly on 23 July 2021 on Disney+ Hotstar, the film received negative reviews.
 It was loosely based on Priyadarshan's 1994 Malayalam film Minnaram.

 In 2023, Priyadarshan produced and directed Corona Papers, a Malayalam film starring Shane Nigam.
 The film, an official remake of the Tamil film 8 Thottakkal (inspired by Akira Kurosawa's 1949 Stray Dog), was released on April 6, 2023.
 It received positive reviews and was a moderate success at the box office.

 In the same year, Priyadarshan directed the Tamil film Appatha, starring Urvashi in the lead role.
 Released directly on 29 July 2023 on JioCinema, the film was celebrated as Urvashi's 700th project and was showcased at the Shanghai Cooperation Organisation Film Festival.

 In 2024, Priyadarshan announced the release of Bhooth Bangla, a horror-comedy film starring Akshay Kumar, marking their long-awaited collaboration after 14 years.

 In August 2025, he announced his intention to retire following the completion of several landmark projects, including Bhoot Bangla, Haiwaan, Hera Pheri 3, and a highly anticipated 100th film starring his longtime collaborator Mohanlal.
 He is currently filming Hindi thriller Haiwaan a remake of his own Malayalam film Oppam starring Akshay Kumar and Saif Ali Khan, which will also feature a cameo appearance by Mohanlal.
 Priyadarshan also confirmed plans to helm Hera Pheri 3.
 The director expressed that he feels "tired" and hopes to step away from active filmmaking upon completing these projects.

-Other work
+Commercials

-Priyadarshan has also directed numerous advertisement films for brands such as Coca-Cola, American Express, Nokia, Parker Pens, Asian Paints, Kinley, and Max New York Life Insurance.
+Priyadarshan has directed numerous television commercials films for brands such as Coca-Cola, American Express, Nokia, Parker Pens, Asian Paints, Kinley, and Max New York Life Insurance.

 Personal life

 He married actress Lissy on 13 December 1990.
 They have two children, actress Kalyani and Sidharth.
 The couple divorced on 1 September 2016, after 26 years of marriage.

+In March 2026, Priyadarshan confirmed that he had reconciled with his former wife Lissy, nearly a decade after their divorce in 2016.
+He stated that although they have not remarried, they are living together and sharing their lives again.